Gorm the Old: Marriage to Thyra

 Gorm married Thyra, who is given conflicting and chronologically dubious parentage by late sources, but no contemporary indication of her parentage survives.
 Gorm raised one of the great burial mounds at Jelling as well as the oldest of the Jelling Stones for her, calling her tanmarkar but ("Denmark's Salvation" or "Denmark's Adornment").
 Gorm was the father of three sons, Toke, Knut and Harald, later King Harald Bluetooth.

+According to Saxo Grammaticus, Thyra was responsible for the construction of the Dannevirke fortification in the southern part of the Jutland peninsula (today South Schleswig).
+This tradition gained great national romantic significance for Denmark in the 19th century, where Thyra was seen as the guardian of the southern border.

-His wife, Thyra, is credited with the completion of the Danevirke, a wall between Denmark's southern border and its unfriendly Saxon neighbors to the south.
-The wall was not new, but it was expanded with a ditch and earthen foundation topped by a timber stockade above it.
+Danevirke was a wall between Denmark's southern border and its unfriendly Saxons neighbours to the south.
 The Danevirke ran between the Schlei and the Treene river, across what is now Schleswig.

+Excavations that began in 2010 by archaeologists from the Archäologisches Landesamt Schleswig-Holstein and Museum Sønderjylland show however that there were 4-5 phases of the Danevirke rampart.
+The oldest is from 500 AD or earlier, i.e. over at least 400 years before Thyra's time.
+Further expansions were on the other hand build at the time of Harald Bluetooth's reign i.e. a long after Thyra's death.
+However, Danish historian :da:Adam Wagner believes that it is probably a bit too early to completely conclude that Queen Thyra could not have had an influence on the expansion of one or more parts of the Dannevirke.

 Death, burial and reburial

 One theory is that Gorm died in the winter of 958–959, this is based on dendrochronology that shows that the burial chamber in the northern burial mound in Jelling was made from wood felled in 958.
 Arild Huitfeldt relates one legend of his death in Danmarks Riges Krønike:

 This account would contradict information on the Jelling Stones which point to Queen Thyra dying before Gorm.
 Some archaeologists and historians have suggested that Gorm was buried first in Queen Thyra's grave mound at Jelling, and later moved by his son, Harald Bluetooth, into the original wooden church in Jelling.
 According to this theory it is believed that the skeleton found at the site of the first Christian church of Jelling is in fact Gorm the Old, though the theory is still much debated.
 During the reign of Gorm, most Danes still worshipped the Norse gods, but during the reign of Gorm's son, Harald Bluetooth, Denmark officially converted to Christianity.
 Harald, accordingly, left the hill where Gorm had originally been interred as a memorial.